Rhinoplasty

 Options in Nose Surgery

 Depending on your needs and unique facial structure, Dr Thomas may use one of two techniques for your nose surgery.
-As a highly personalised surgery, rhinoplasty can be performed for various purposes, from reconstructing the nose due to breathing problems to tweaking the nose for cosmetic benefits.
-In your consultation, he will work with you to determine which method will best address your concerns and how to create a nose that is aesthetically ideal for your face and features.
+As a highly personalised surgery, rhinoplasty can be performed for various purposes, from reconstructing the nose due to breathing problems to adjusting the nose for cosmetic benefits.
+In your consultation, he will work with you to determine which method is best suited.

-Dr Thomas will determine the best technique for your surgery based on the amount of correction required and where the correction will be placed.
-During some operations, grafting of cartilage is necessary to create the strength and shape desired for the new nose shape.
+Dr Thomas will determine the most appropriate technique for your surgery based on the amount of correction required and where the correction will be placed.
+During some operations, grafting of cartilage is necessary to create the strength and contour desired for the new nose shape.
 In most cases, Dr Thomas will try to use autologous grafts taken from the nasal septum.
-However, when this is not a suitable option, grafts may be removed from the ear or rib to create the desired effect.
+However, when this is not a suitable option, grafts may be removed from the ear or rib to create the desired effect, or donor cartilage may be used.

-After your procedure is completed, you will move to recovery for a short time to ensure there are no complications related to the anaesthesia or excessive bleeding after surgery.
+After your procedure is completed, you will move to recovery for a short time to monitor for complications related to the anaesthesia or excessive bleeding after surgery.
 Some patients may spend the night in hospital before going home, particularly if other procedures were performed at the same time as the rhinoplasty.
 Once you are released to go home, you will likely have a dressing on top of your nose and splints inside to help hold the new shape of the nose as it begins to heal.

 See Before and Afters